 Thanks to the last minute fare, we stayed in a triple standard room that struck us positively.
 Spacious enough and cosy at the same time, this room was a perfect solution for a small family like ours.
 One double bed and one single bed, big balcony facing Cermis ski slopes, fully equipped with private bathroom with shower and complimentary WiFi throughout.

-Delicious food at Hotel Olimpionico where to stay Dolomites
+Delicious food at Hotel Olimpionico where to stay the Dolomites

 No doubt!
 The cuisine of Olimpionico Hotel was to die for!!
 Every evening we had a varied menu that tasted great, with different options among meat, fish and vegetables served with local wine.
 And even traditional dishes or mountain flavours were never forgotten to the entire family’s delight!